khilan2goel/AnalyticsCollectors/ARMTemplate/README.md

 ### Steps to provision Azure Data explorer in your subscription using ARM template.

 Below commandlets will run on PowerShell.
-Make sure to install Azure CLI
+Make sure to install [Azure Powershell](https://docs.microsoft.com/en-us/powershell/azure/?view=azps-2.8.0)

 ## Login into Azure RM account
 - Login-AzureRmAccount